mikewgd/console-log/README.md

 ### Future Features

 *   Executing code (working on it!)
-*   Clear console button
+*   Clear console button (working on it!)
+*   Syntax highlighting (working on it!)
+*   More function support, not just log
+*   Showing line numbers
-*   Style more like console
+*   Style like Chrome console (working on it!)